The great news is that you can still qualify for an affordable burial insurance plan even if you have had a heart transplant in the past.

 Other health conditions may prevent you from qualifying for immediate coverage.
 It means guaranteed issue burial insurance is the only option open for you and you have to wait two years before you will be fully covered.
 You need to act now and buy a guaranteed issue plan and work on the waiting period.

 Bottom line: The sooner you work on the waiting period the sooner you will get full coverage.

 The best insurance for transplant patients will not make you wait more than two years to get you fully covered.
 Some companies offer plans that have three or even four-year waiting periods.
 It’s totally insane!
 Avoid these plans at all costs.

 Two years is the shortest period possible before you are fully covered.
 You don’t have to wait longer than that.

-If you have a heart transplant, then guaranteed issue policy is your best choice.
+If you have a heart transplant, then a guaranteed issue policy is your best choice.

 HOW CAN FUNERAL FUNDS HELP ME?

-Trying to find a policy with a heart transplant needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
+Trying to find a policy with a heart transplant needn’t be a frustrating process; working with an independent final expense broker like Funeral Funds will make the process easier and quicker.